InfoSecDion/DISA-STIG-ID-WN10-UR-000090/README.md

 # DISA STIG ID: WN10-UR-000090

 ## Synopsis
-This PowerShell script ensures that the account lockout duration is set to 15 minutes.
+This PowerShell script ensures that the maximum size of the Windows Application event log is at least 32768 KB (32 MB).

 ## Notes
 - **Author**: Dion Alexander